 When you experience severe periodontal disease, an injury to your jawbone, or the loss of one or more teeth, your jawbone can gradually lose some of its mass and density.
 Left unchecked, this can affect the symmetry of your jaw and your bite’s overall function.
 It can also increase your risk of tooth loss due to insufficient jawbone support, and impact your candidacy for dental implant placement.
 In addition to ensuring that your teeth and oral tissues are healthy, we’ll make sure you haven’t lost significant jawbone density before recommending implants.
 If you have, then jawbone grafting can strengthen the bone and provide more mass to support your dental implant posts.

 Learn More About Jawbone Surgery and Grafting

 With a customized jawbone surgery or grafting procedure, you can better ensure your good oral health by ensuring your jawbone maintains its strength and symmetry.
-To learn more, schedule a consultation with our experts by calling Cosmetic & Implant Dentistry of Kansas City, MO, today at 816-897-4288.
+To learn more, schedule a consultation with our experts by calling Cosmetic & Implant Dentistry of Kansas City, today at 816-897-4288.